Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 780 Ti should in theory perform much faster than the GeForce GTX 660 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GTX 780 Ti should in theory be much better than the GeForce GTX 660 overall. (explain)

-Texel RateThe GeForce GTX 780 Ti should be much (about 168%) better at texture filtering than the GeForce GTX 660. (explain)
+Texel RateThe GeForce GTX 780 Ti is much (approximately 168%) faster with regards to AF than the GeForce GTX 660. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison